awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/client-devices-tutorial.md

 + `greengrass:VerifyClientDeviceIoTCertificateAssociation`
 + `greengrass:GetConnectivityInfo`
 + `greengrass:UpdateConnectivityInfo` – \(Optional\) This permission is required to use the [IP detector component](ip-detector-component.md), which reports the core device's network connectivity information to the AWS IoT Greengrass cloud service\.
-+ `iot:GetThingShadow`, `iot:UpdateThingShadow`, and `iot:DeleteThingShadow` – \(Optional\) These permissions are required to use the shadow manager component to sync client device shadows with AWS IoT Core\.
-**Note**
-This tutorial doesn't cover client device shadows, so these permissions aren't required to complete this tutorial\.
-However, you might want to grant these permissions to your core device now if you plan to work with client device shadows later\.
-For more information, see [Sync and interact with client device shadows](work-with-client-device-shadows.md)\.

 For more information, see [AWS IoT policies for data plane operations](device-auth.md#iot-policies) and [Minimal AWS IoT policy to support client devices](device-auth.md#client-device-support-minimal-iot-policy)\.

 In this section, you review the AWS IoT policies for your core device and add any required permissions that are missing\.
 If you used the [AWS IoT Greengrass Core software installer to provision resources](quick-installation.md), your core device has an AWS IoT policy that allows access to all AWS IoT Greengrass actions \(`greengrass:*`\)\.
-In this case, you must update the AWS IoT policy only if you plan to deploy the shadow manager component to sync device shadows with AWS IoT Core\.
-Otherwise, you can skip this section\.

 **To review and update a core device's AWS IoT policy**